 The FAFSA is now quicker and easier to file!
 If necessary, you can start your FAFSA, save it, and finish it later.

-• Either you or your parent can start the FAFSA.
+- Either you or your parent can start the FAFSA.
 Whoever starts the FAFSA will be required to “invite” the other person to complete the FAFSA.
 The individual who starts the FAFSA must provide the other person’s legal name, date of birth, Social Security number, and email address in order to invite them.
+This invitation section is what links the student and parent sections of the FAFSA together.
+For this process to work, the name, DOB, and SSN entered must be an exact match the information the invitee used to create their FSA ID.

 In addition to the FAFSA, complete any additional financial aid applications (e.g., the CSS Profile) that may be required by your school.
 Check with your school(s) to see what forms are needed.